galiacheng/doc4azurewls/Azure Active Directory/README.md

 * Open and edit Inbound security rules -> AllowLDAPs
 * Add the weblogic server IPs to Source IP addressed, and save.

 You will can access Azure Active Directory user with WebLogic Server after finishing above steps.
 Well done!
+Go to WebLogic Console, Home >Summary of Security Realms >myrealm >Users and Groups to check the users.

 ## Referrence
 1. [Can I set up a secure LDAP connection with Azure AD?](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-faq)